tkss15/MiniProject/README.md

 is a nice mechanic to not make Javafx wait forever.
 - Changed CreateSqlTableUpdated.sql -> order table is new added order date

+8.1.2023- uploaded: Liel:
+-finished myordercontrooler, my orderdetailscomtrooler , OrderRow and ORderRowDetails. i addaed JavaDoc and comments.
+Gal need to change the things that he wants.

 IF YOU COMMIT TO THIS WIRTE YOUR UPDATE SO WE WILL KNOW.